‘Everything flows, nothing stands still’

 Williams has turned to the remnants of the past to glean a new vision of the future, he has fed into the old city, the decaying architecture of streets and buildings that have yet to be destroyed, pulled down and replaced, and channelled their honesty and fractured beauty into his art.
 His works are a riposte to the gleaming new future.
 His portraits of people, decayed, withered by time, effected by circumstance, life and experience seek to reflect the preciousness of life, the beauty of a moment rather than revel in the immobility of infinity and immortality that capitalism is determined to convince us of.

-Yes they are striking images, yes they are the mark of a technically gifted artist but above all they are a salutary reminder of our insignificance in the face of time, they are a socio – political statement about our society and where we are going.
+The work stands as salutary reminder of our insignificance in the face of time, they are a socio – political statement about our society and where we are going.

 Written by Moray Mair @ mutantspace.com